swelshh/Wakanda_Design_Guidelines/README.md

 # CSJS

+### Javascript General

+Maintainable Javascript book says: "It’s always best to split application logic from any event handler, because the same logic may need to be triggered by different actions in the future."

 ### Naming Conventions
 We don't care about giving the widgets on a page a meaningful ID, but we do want to give them a meaningful name in our code (see examples in the module templates below).